• Skip to primary navigation

 Nishiki Market, also known as “Kyoto’s Kitchen,” is a narrow pedestrian street full of small shops and restaurants.
 Each of the shops you’ll find here specializes in food-related items like fresh seafood, produce, quality knives, and kitchen tableware and cookware.

-But you can also sample a number of different dishes here for a small cost like a tamagoyaki (rolled egg omelet) sandwich, mochi, dried fish, tako tamago (octopus with quail egg), and every pickled vegetable you can imagine!
-It’s a great place to try a bunch of different food items without having to make a commitment to a restaurant.
+But you can also sample many different dishes here for a small cost like a tamagoyaki (rolled egg omelet) sandwich, mochi, dried fish, tako tamago (octopus with quail egg), and every pickled vegetable you can imagine!
+It’s a great place to try a bunch of different food items without having to commit to a restaurant.

 Cultural Japan Bucket List Experiences